mothur/mothur.github.io/_wiki/file_file.md

 \...
 The 4 column format is for use with index files.
 The format is forward fastq file then reverse fastq then forward index and reverse index file.
-If you only have one index file add \'none\' for the other one.
-Here\'s an example with just a reverse index file:
+If you only have one index file add 'none' for the other one.
+Here's an example with just a reverse index file:

     My.forward.fastq My.reverse.fastq none My.index.fastq

-Mothur will process each pair and create a combined fasta and report file with all the sequences.
+mothur will process each pair and create a combined fasta and report file with all the sequences.

-Note: You can add comments to the file file, or ignore files by adding a
-\'\#\' to the beginning of the line.
+Note: You can add comments to the file file, or ignore files by adding a '\#' to the beginning of the line.

     #My sample comment ...
     F8D0   F8D0_S345_L001_R1_001.fastq F8D0_S345_L001_R2_001.fastq